DominicBoisvert/MyT_fr_ca/README.md

 ## Documentation

+### config.php
+  Added 'French' to the list of available languages.

+  Change to the file /protected/messages/config.php

+  Change line 10 :
+    Before : 'languages' => array('en', 'it'),
+    After  : 'languages' => array('en', 'fr', 'it'),

+### Other documentation
-  There is no documentation for this project yet.
+  There is no other documentation for this project yet.

   Visit http://manageyourteam.net or http://forum.manageyourteam.net
   for more information on Manage your Team (MyT) software.

 ## Installation

-  Please see the file called INSTALL.
+  1. Backup your files.
+  2. Download and extract the files of this project.
+  3. Upload and replace by following the directory structure.

 ## Licensing